Gastrooesophageal reflux disease in infants

 Key points

-1. Gastro-oesophageal reflux disease (GORD) should be differentiated from physiological gastro-oesophageal reflux, which is common in healthy, thriving babies and does not require specific investigations or management
+• Gastro-oesophageal reflux (GOR) is common in healthy, thriving infants and does not require investigation or treatment

 Background

-Gastro-oesophageal reflux (GOR) is the passage of gastric contents into the oesophagus, often with effortless vomiting, or 'possets'.
+Gastro-oesophageal reflux (GOR) occurs when the lower oesophageal sphincter is immature and either relaxes too often or doesn't close properly.
+This allows the passage of gastric contents into the oesophagus, often with effortless vomiting, or 'possets'.
 It is a physiological process that occurs several times a day in healthy infants.

-• is common, affecting at least 40% of infants
+• is common, affecting at least 40-65% of otherwise healthy infants

 • does not cause crying and irritability in healthy infants.
-Infant crying peaks at 6-8 weeks, and hence some babies with simple GOR may also be unsettled
+Infant crying peaks at 6-8 weeks, and co-incidentally some babies with simple GOR may also be unsettled, see unsettled babies

 • can usually be managed with parental education, support and anticipatory guidance